apache/camel-website/content/camel-core/_index.md

 ## Support

 <p>
-	Find out how to <b>obtain help</b> using the Camel Core project, how to <b>report problems</b> and where to find our our community on the web.
+	Find out how to <b>obtain help</b> using the Camel Core project, how to <b>report problems</b> and where to find our community on the web.
 </p>

 <a class="button dark" href="../community/support">Learn More</a>